marklogic-community/ml-jdbc-driver/README.md

 - Be sure to match the protocol version of the driver to the server protocol version.
 - Currently ML 9.0-3 uses PostgreSQL network message protocol version 3 (pg ver 7.4+) with preferQueryMode=simpile

-A working build using Gradle has been created and pushed on the "gradle-build" branch.
+A working build using Gradle has been created on the master branch.
 This build ensures that all static final variables are updated.

+The jar can be built:
+              `gradle build`

-The jar can be built using:
+The jar can be built without tests using:
               `gradle build -x test`

 The unit tests can be run with: